percona/everest-doc/docs/administer/rbac.md

         **2. Database admin role for a single database**

-        Let's set up a role that has access to only a single database:
+        Let's set up a role that has access to only a single database called `databaseA`:

         ```sh
         p, role:dbadminDatabaseA, namespaces, *, namespaceA